TEHIK-EE/tedi-design-system/README.md

 # TEDI Design System

-Steps to use `@tehik-ee/tedi-design-system` are described [here](https://github.com/TEHIK-EE/tedi-design-system/wiki).
+Steps to use for `@tehik-ee/tedi-design-system` are described [here](https://github.com/TEHIK-EE/tedi-design-system/wiki).